0BooM/library/README.md

 # library

+This site is for every bookwrom out there!
+You an add books that you have read or that you want to read!
+Make your own library.

+---

 After completing this project I feel more comfortable when it comes to managing the DOM and making site more functional than before.

 Of course I must have googled some of the stuff to know what it does, how it works etc, but even I googled it I think that it is good for me, because after finding out how to properly google some stuff my work will be easier and I will find the answers faster.